 - Designed for students interested in strengthening their knowledge of nutrition and applications.

 - Includes basic nutrition knowledge to help others identify reliable sources of nutrition information.

 Hearing, Speech and Language Sciences Minor

 - Relevant to students with almost any major.

 - Provides an introduction to communication disorders, an inherently interdisciplinary field.
-Few academic or clinical realms are unrelated to communication sciences and disorders.
+Few academic or clinical realms are unrelated to hearing, speech, and language sciences.

 - Fosters learning related to communication sciences and the normal processes of human communication.

 - Students wishing to pursue graduate studies in any clinical field can develop a good foundation through this minor.
 Even those without professional interests related to communication disorders can benefit from an improved appreciation of issues related to a host of vital human communication issues that affect their everyday lives.

 - Particularly appropriate to science majors, such as biological sciences and chemistry, but other majors such as communications, social sciences, and plant science may also fit in well with this offering.

 - Overall purpose is to enhance the practical application of the student's primary degree.